aj-stein-nist/issue180example/README.md

 # issue180example

 This is a collection of sample applications to reproduce bug report in issue [#180](https://github.com/usnistgov/metaschema/issues/180) for Metaschema, a development tool NIST uses to make [OSCAL](https://pages.nist.gov/OSCAL).
+The [bug was reported upstream to Saxonica developers in issue 5338](https://saxonica.plan.io/issues/5338).
+A fix has been committed and further debug tests are not needed.
+This project is now archived.

 This exhibits a potential bug in the SaxonJS library in its implementation and support of the [`accumulator-after` function](https://www.saxonica.com/html/documentation10/functions/fn/accumulator-after.html) of the [XSLT 3.0 specification](https://www.w3.org/TR/xslt-30/#accumulators).